-NOTE-- while many EBC valves could be used, we recommend using the EBC solenoid available from DIYAutoTune.com.
-This is the valve we have tested with, and have setup the base maps to support by default
+NOTE- while many EBC valves could be used, we recommend using the EBC solenoid available from DIYAutoTune.com.
+This is the valve we have tested with, and have setup the base maps to support by default.

 When running boost control, you'll set up the basic parameters for the valve under the Boost Control screen in the Advanced menu.
-For our EBC solenoid, we recommend a frequency of 19.5 Hz and a control interval of 20 ms. The boost control pin is always PA0.
+For our EBC solenoid, we recommend a frequency of 19.5 Hz and a control interval of 20 ms. The boost control pin is always PAO.
 The Output Polarity setting is Normal.
 The duty cycles can be a little confusing at first glance: They refer to waste gate opening, not solenoid opening.
-Set fully closed to 100% duty cycle (this means an open valve applying maximum pressure to the waste gate) and fully open to 0% duty cycle (a closed valve will send no pressure to the waste gate).
+Set fully closed to 100% duty cycle (this means an open valve applying maximum pressure to the waste gate).